static-dev/spike-core/readme.md

 #### Commands

-- `spike watch [--env]`: watches your project, opens up a local server, recompiles and refreshes your browser when a file is changed and saved
+- `spike watch [--env]`: watches your project, opens up a local server, recompiles and refreshes your browser when a file is changed and saved, powered by [browsersync](https://browsersync.io/)
 - `spike compile [--env]`: compiles a spike project once
 - `spike new <projectname>`: creates a new spike project
 - `spike clean`: removes your project's output directory